paralin/charlie/DESIGN.md

 where perhaps if numerous clients have time sync problems I can allow the server to be more lax with timestamps in the future.

-# POTENTIAL VULNS

-Need some way to verify the initial command module before loading it.
-This is hard because it might change.

 # SAVE FILE

 Identity and various other things stored in a save file next to the